Budgeting and Expense Management: Key Strategies for Financial Control

 1. What Is Budgeting?

 Budgeting is the process of planning and allocating financial resources to different business or personal expenses over a specific period.
 It provides a framework for managing income, controlling costs, and ensuring financial sustainability.
+A well-designed budget sets clear expectations for revenues, expenses, and savings, serving as a roadmap toward financial stability and efficiency.

 A. Importance of Budgeting